Kasam Tere Pyaar Ki: 3 months later

-Tanuja gets Tanu's face, whose photo was mistakenly given by Priti to the doctor, leaving Ahana, Beeji, Manpreet and Rajendra shocked.
+Tanuja gets Tanu's face through plastic surgery, whose photo was mistakenly given by Biji to the doctor, leaving Bedis shocked.
 Rishi believes that it was Tanuja's plan.
-Rishi decides to remarry Malaika to move on, but Raj learns about her affair as he sees Malaika and her boyfriend together.
+Tanuja realises her feelings for Rishi but he hates her believing her a gold digger.
+Rishi decides to marry Malaika to avoid Tanuja, but Raj learns about her affair as he sees Malaika entering a hotel room with a man.
 Raj reveals the truth to everyone but no one believes him.
-Everyone believes that he was hallucinating.
-Raj makes Tanuja marry Rishi in order to save him.
-Rano tries to create misunderstanding between them.
-Tanuja is pregnant which shocks everyone and tags her characterless.
-Later, it is revealed that it was actually Smiley who was pregnant with her boyfriend Rohit, and in order to save Bedi family's honour, Tanuja pretended to be pregnant.
-Rishi and Tanuja eventually realize their love for each other and consummate their marriage.
-Tanuja, later, meets with an accident and remembers her past life as Tanushree.
-Katyani tells Tanuja that she is a bad luck for Rishi.
+Everyone believes that he was hallucinating because of his illness.
+Malaika pretends to be a well wisher of Rishi only to get revenge on him for destroying her boyfriend Shekhar's business.
+Raj tricks Tanuja to marry Rishi in order to save him from Malaika.
+Rano and Malaika tries to create distance and misunderstandings between them.
+They find a medical report saying Tanuja is pregnant and tags her characterless.
+Rishi makes Tanuja sign divorce papers.
+Just the moment everyone was about to throw her out of the house, it is revealed that it was actually Smiley who was pregnant with her boyfriend Rohit's child, and in order to save Bedi family's reputation, Tanuja pretended to be pregnant.
+Rishi eventually realises his love for Tanuja and they consummate their marriage.
 Rishi exposes Malaika and threw her out of the house.
-Purab Bohra (Raj's illegitimate son) demands 51% percent shares in Bedi property as compensation from Raj.
-Raj, in order to save his family from his illegitimate son Purab, gets 51% of the Bedi property on Tanuja's name.
-Tanuja runs the Bedi house.
-Tanuja demands divorce and Rishi gets engaged to Netra (Rano's friend's daughter whom she brought into Bedi house) to make her jealous and also for Rano's sake.
+Next day, Tanuja falls down the stairs and faints.
+Taking advantage of the situation, Bani misleads the police that Bedis tortured their daughter-in-law Tanuja for dowry and gets them behind the bars.
+Again Rishi misunderstands Tanuja thinking that she did this on purpose to get revenge on Rano and throws her out of the house.
+Tanuja, then, meets with an accident and remembers her past life as Tanu.
+Seeing Tanuja in so much pain, Katyani lies to Tanuja that she is a bad luck for Rishi, so Tanuja asked for divorce saying that Rano doesn't want her in the family or the house.
+Just after that Raj's illegitimate son Purab Bohra shows up to destroy Rishi.
+He demands 51% percent shares in Bedi property as compensation from Raj.
+Raj, in order to save his family from him, gets the Bedi property on Tanuja's name by forging Rishi's signature behind the family's back.
+Now Tanuja runs the Bedi house and acts like a money sucker in front of the whole family including Rishi.
+Rishi tries to get the property papers signed from Tanuja to get it back but fails every time, and also gets close to Tanuja in the process.
+Rishi agrees to get engaged to Netra (the daughter of Rano's friend Chanchal) to make Tanuja jealous and also for Rano's sake.
 Rishi continues to flirt with Netra in order to make Tanuja jealous.
-Rishi tries to get the property papers from Tanuja but fails everytime, and also gets close to Tanuja in the process.
-Divya has joined hands with Malaika and Purab and conspires against Tanuja.
+Divya has joined hands with Purab and conspires against Rishi and Tanuja.
 Rishi overhears an argument between Tanuja and Rano and misunderstands that Tanuja is a gold digger.
 Tanuja finds out that Katyani lied to her and confesses her love to Rishi, but he does not believe Tanuja.
-Tanuja vows to convince Rishi but is shocked after seeing Rishi and Netra together in a bed (which was actually Netra's plan).
-Tanuja leaves the Bedi house and Rishi tries to stop her but due to an argument, Rishi slaps Tanuja.
-She gets angry and breaks all ties with him and boards the train.
-Tanuja finds out that she is pregnant with Rishi's child and tries to stop the train and inform Rishi but gets flashes of Rishi and Netra together on the bed and decides to raise the child as her own.
+Tanuja vows to convince Rishi but is shocked after seeing Rishi and Netra together in a bed (which was actually Netra's plan to create misunderstandings).
+Tanuja leaves the Bedi house and Rishi tries to stop her but during the argument, due to the allegations Tanuja made against him, Rishi slaps her.
+She breaks all ties with him and boards the train.
+Tanuja finds out that she is pregnant with Rishi's child and tries to stop the train and inform Rishi but remembers the deception Rishi and Netra gave her together and decides to raise the child on her own.